Skip to main content

 West Virginia University Libraries Mission Statement

 The WVU Libraries encompass nine libraries statewide.
 Facilities in Morgantown include the Downtown Campus Library, Evansdale Library, Health Sciences Library, Law Library, the Depository and the West Virginia and Regional History Center.
-Onsite collections include more than 2.4 million books, over 600,000 eBooks and 95,000+ online electronic journals.
+Collections include more than 2.4 million books, over 600,000 eBooks and 95,000+ online electronic journals.
 Regional facilities include WVU Charleston Health Sciences Library, Mary F. Shipper Library at Potomac State College of WVU, and the WVU Tech Library at the Institute of Technology.

 The mission of the WVU Libraries is to collect, preserve, and provide access to information that enables learning and the advancement of knowledge and to actively participate as a partner in WVU’s high‐quality education.